Printing in Goa: Juan Bustamante and the early days of printing in India

-The earliest, surviving printed book in India is the Compendio Spiritual da Vide Christãa (Spiritual Compendium of the Christian life) of Gaspar Jorge de Leão Pereira, the Portuguese Archbishop of Goa.
+The earliest, surviving printed book in India is the Compendio Spiritual da Vida Christãa (Spiritual Compendium of the Christian life) of Gaspar Jorge de Leão Pereira, the Portuguese Archbishop of Goa.
 It was printed by João de Quinquencio and João de Endem in 1561, and re-edited by Manuel de Araujo in 1600, and was embellished with ornate woodcut initials on each opening chapter.
 This was followed by the printing of Garcia da Orta's Colóquios dos simples e drogas he cousas medicinais da Índia on 10 April 1563 by João de Endem.
 In 1568, the first illustrated cover page (the illustration being done with the relief technique of woodblock) was printed in Goa for the book Constituciones do Arcebispado de Goa.